gavinfielder/pft/README.md

 ### A Note on Wildcard Searching

-The \* needs to be escaped--usually, putting a string in double quotes is sufficient, but some terminals still treat it as a shell \*.
-You can either escape it manually (\\\*), or, to make this feature compatible with all terminals, **any character not valid for a C function name (alphanumeric + underscore) will be considered a wildcard**.
+For almost all terminals, the \* needs to be escaped--usually, putting a string in double quotes is sufficient, but some terminals still treat it as a shell \* even then.
+You can either escape it manually '\\\*', or, to make this feature compatible with all terminals, I've made **any character not valid for a C function name (alphanumeric + underscore) is now considered a wildcard**.
 This means instead of \*, you can also use @, or anything else your terminal doesn't recognize as a special character.
 The same is true for the enable-test and disable-test scripts.

 ## Workflow with PFT